Jacksadventure/FuzzingVM/README.md

-# Introduction to the DirectThreadingVM Instruction Set
+# Introduction to the ThreadingVM Instruction Set

-The `DirectThreadingVM` class is a virtual machine implementation that uses a direct threading approach to execute a set of predefined instructions.
+The `ThreadingVM` class is a virtual machine implementation that uses a direct threading approach to execute a set of predefined instructions.
 Each instruction performs a specific operation, ranging from arithmetic calculations to memory and flow control.
-This document introduces each instruction and its functionality within the DirectThreadingVM.
+This document introduces each instruction and its functionality within the ThreadingVM.

 ## Arithmetic Instructions